 A wide variety of programs to support freshmen to seniors and alumni in their career decisions and job seeking

 The Career Center provides students with various modes of support to help them realize their dreams in their chosen professions.
 Progressively thinking about the future prospects of students starting from the lower grades, in addition to regular university classes about career opportunities : the Career Center offers seminars related to career design, learning practical skills and knowledge, internship programs to on-job-training in enterprises, and other programs.
-The Career Center also develops dynamic support events such as holding on-campus enterprise research seminars in which more than 1,400 companies are invited on a yearly basis.
+The Career Center also develops dynamic support events such as holding on-campus enterprise research seminars in which more than 1,200 companies are invited on a yearly basis.
 We also organize lectures concerning job-hunting, and hold student-alumni group meetings.
-To meet the needs of a global society, our internship programs in a number of areas in the USA, fast-growing Asian countries and the global enterprise exploration programs in which first and second year students visit Japanese firms in Shanghai and Vietnum are conducted to foster international human resources.
+To meet the needs of a global society, our internship programs in a number of areas in the USA, fast-growing Asian countries and the global enterprise exploration programs in which first and second year students visit Japanese enterprises in Shanghai and Vietnum are conducted to foster international human resources.

 The Career Design Room is available for individual students' career/job-related questions.
 The career counseling advisors here provide professional and constructive advice.
 In the Career Center Office, job placement counselors also give advice related to various job-seeking questions posed by students.
 There is also a support desk to facilitate graduate employment.
-Alumni who graduated up to five years previously can receive support here for employment placement.
+Alumni who graduated up to five years previously can receive support for employment placement.

 KICSS is an internet career support system provided by the Career Center.
 Through utilizing the system, students can access information necessary to help them decide to their career path, anywhere, anytime.
 In the KICSS database, there are approximately 20,000 items of information about companies in the private and public sectors, as well as employment opportunities, alumni career information and Career Center event information, making it a vital resource for all students as they search for jobs.